f1ux1uxday/gil_ganesh/README.md

-This is the web HQ for Austin's Gil Ganesh, an experimental pop quartet.
+This is the web HQ for Gil Ganesh, an experimental pop quartet from Austin, Texas.

 Enjoy :0